Privacy Policy: Overview

 How we keep and protect information about you

-The Information Privacy Act 2014 and the ACT Government Protective Security Policy Framework requires the Scheme to take all reasonable measures to ensure your personal information is safe and secure with us.
-This means that only certain people within the Scheme can have access to that information, and that it can only be passed onto other people or organisations in restricted circumstances.
+The Information Privacy Act 2014 and the ACT Government Protective Security Policy Framework requires ACT Official Visitors to take all reasonable measures to ensure your personal information is safe and secure with us.
+This means that only certain people within ACT Official Visitors can have access to that information, and that it can only be passed onto other people or organisations in restricted circumstances.

 Any personal information held by Official Visitors about you is stored electronically in a secure case management computer network or, for paper documents, in locked cabinet files.
 Access to that information is controlled on a need-to-know basis to provide maximum privacy protection.

-Under the Territory Records Act 2002, the Scheme is required to keep government information, including your personal information for specified periods depending on the nature of the material.
+Under the Territory Records Act 2002, ACT Official Visitors is required to keep government information, including your personal information for specified periods depending on the nature of the material.
 Where individual case management files are no longer active, there are secondary legislative provisions which determine the timing and subsequent destruction of that information.

 Disclosure of your personal information to others